In Sickness and In Health: How to Cope With A Sick Partner

 communicate with each other

 Seek support.
 Friends and family are particularly important in times like this.
 This is true for both of you.
-Stress during such time can be a lot to handle and people that care for you can provide perspective and relief.
+Stress during such time can be a lot to handle and people who care for you can provide perspective and relief.
 And no, you are not likely to be imposing or taking advantage by leaning on them a bit.
-If they are people that care about you, they will most likely be happy to be there for you.
+If there are people who care about you, they will most likely be happy to be there for you.
 Even just a conversation to get your mind off things can help.

 Conclusion